Koreans in Mexico: Notable individuals

 Dai-won Moon is a South Korean-born, naturalized Mexican martial artist and is known as the "Father of Mexican Taekwondo".

-Ssoni Park is a hair stylist with a salon in Pequeño Seúl (Zona Rosa) who attracts clients from across the country including many models, actors and singers, including the band El Recodo, Klezmeron, friends of architect Michel Rojkind, and those who sought her services after she appeared in the credits of a short film by Raquel Romero Monterrubio.
+Ssoni Park is a hair stylist with a salon in Pequeño Seúl (Zona Rosa) who attracts clients from across the country including many models, actors and singers, including the Banda el Recodo, Klezmeron, friends of architect Michel Rojkind, and those who sought her services after she appeared in the credits of a short film by Raquel Romero Monterrubio.

-The digital creator Sujin Kim, better known as Chingu Amiga, is also one of the best-known Korean people in Mexico and Latin America.
-She moved from Korea to Monterrey in 2016 to work in Mexican headquarters of Korean companies as a graduate economist, she studied at the Autonomous University of Nuevo León in the Faculty of Sciences Politics and International Relations.
-Kim also worked as a Korean language teacher at the same university and her own website.
-She gained social media recognition in 2021 with short videos sharing her life and experiences as a Korean living in Mexico, earning more than 20 million followers on TikTok and 7 million on YouTube.
-Since 2022, she lives in Mexico City due to her internet career.
+Digital creator Sujin Kim, better known as Chingu Amiga, is also one of the best-known Koreans in Mexico and Latin America.
+She moved from South Korea to Monterrey in 2016 to work in the Mexican headquarters of Korean companies as a graduate economist.
+She studied International relations at the Autonomous University of Nuevo León in the Faculty of Political Sciences and International Relations.
+Kim also worked as a Korean-language teacher at the same university and on her own website.
+In 2021, she gained recognition on social media with short videos in which she shared her life and her experiences as a Korean living in Mexico, gaining more than 20 million followers on TikTok and 7 million on YouTube.